Novgorod Oblast: Novgorod Oblast Duma

+The current Chairman of the Novgorod Oblast Duma - Yuri Bobryshev (United Russia).

+Political parties

+As of 14 January 2019, 35 regional branches of political parties were registered in the Novgorod Oblast.

+The leading political force in the Novgorod Oblast is the regional branch of the United Russia party.
+The secretary of the Novgorod Oblast branch of the party is Sergey Fabrichny.
+Local branches have been established in all municipal districts and city districts of the Oblast.

+The first secretary of the regional branch of the CPRF is Valery Gaidim.
+Local branches of the party have been established in all municipal and urban districts of the Oblast.

+The Chairman of the Council of the Oblast branch of the A Just Russia party is Alexei Afanasyev.
+Local branches of the party have been established in all municipal districts and urban districts of the Oblast.

+Alexey Chursinov coordinates the work of the Novgorod Oblast Branch of the LDPR.
+Local branches of the party have been established in all municipal districts and urban districts of the Oblast.

+Sergey Mitin is the member of the Federation Council of the Federal Assembly from the executive body of the Novgorod Oblast.
+The member of the Federation Council of the Federal Assembly from the legislative body of the Novgorod Oblast is Elena Pisareva.

 Economy

 Industry

 As of 2014, industry was responsible for about 40% of the GNP of the oblast.
 The main industrial enterprises in the oblast are four chemical plants, all located in Veliky Novgorod and specializing mostly in production of fertilizers, a metallurgical plant, also in Veliky Novgorod, producing copper, and a plant in Borovichi producing refractory materials.

 Agriculture

 The main specialization of agriculture in the oblast is cattle breeding with meat and milk production.
 In 2011, approximately 90% of the farms held cattle, and 79% of all agricultural production in the oblast were meat, milk, and eggs.
 A number of large-scale farms are keeping pigs and poultry.
 Bee-keeping, as well as cultivating of crops and potatoes, are also present.